My Phantoms

 My Phantoms is a 2021 British novel by Gwendoline Riley, first published in the UK by Granta.
-The novel is Riley's seventh.
+The novel is Riley's sixth.

 Summary

 Bridget Grant is a vegan and a scholar who lives in London with her boyfriend, John.
-From the age of 14 she is estranged from her father who she recalls from custody visits as a bullying, attention seeking man.
-His own twin sister does not attend his funeral and advises Bridget to do the same.
+From the age of 14 she is estranged from her father.
+The novel describes her court-mandated custody visits with him as a teenager and his bullying, attention-seeking behaviour.
+Bridget stops visiting him as soon as she is legally allowed.
+When he dies, his twin sister refuses to attend his funeral and advises Bridget not to attend either.

-Bridget has an equally difficult with her mother, Helen 'Hen'.
-In adulthood they only communicate around birthdays and Christmas.
-Though Bridget's mother repeatedly boasts about her active social life she struggles to make friends.
-Bridget keeps the details of her own life careful separate from her mother.
+Bridget also has a difficult relationship with her mother, Helen, known as 'Hen'.
+Although she does choose to keep communicating with Hen and seeing her, their interactions are restricted to birthdays and Christmas.
+Bridget keeps the details of her life hidden, refusing to allow Hen to come to her home or meet John.

+Once a year, Bridget and Hen meet up for an uncomfortable dinner.
+There are also letters and phone calls from Hen, in which she talks about her life and her social activities.
+She repeatedly boasts about her social successes, although the novel shows a series of missteps and failures.
+Bridget is persuaded to spend a few days with Hen, who is recovering from surgery.
+During this visit, they manage to achieve some positive communication and Hen agrees to make some changes.
+However, this all comes to nothing and Hen continues as before.

+When Hen falls seriously ill and is admitted to hospital, Bridget travels to be with her.
+Their relationship remains difficult until the very end.

 Reception

 In a review published by The New York Times, Lidija Haas compared Riley to Anton Chekov and Mary Gaitskill.
 CBC praised the novel as "a bold, heart-stopping portrayal of a failed familial bond".
 The Guardian also praised the work as a "devastating, quietly brutal novel".

+Polish translation, Moje zmory by Maciej Stroiński, was released by Czarne in 2025.